jhuapl-bio/taxtriage/docs/troubleshooting.md

   [main_samview] fail to read the header from "-".
 ```

 - Bowtie2: Most of the is from the `build` portion of the pipeline.

 ### SAMTOOLS_HIST_COVERAGE

+This step is very low level.
+Make sure that you have a `bam` file in the `minimap2/bowtie2` directories for each sample.

 ### SpAdes  / Flye

+This step is not recommended but is useful for generating either contigs or complete chromosomes from your data.
+The biggest concern for these is memory allocation required.
+The best options for this are to

+1. Remove the `--reference_fasta` if specified and your FASTA is large
+2. Remove or lower the `--top_hits` or `--top_per_taxa` parameters to try to assembly with less reads

 ### SAMTOOLS_SORT
+This step is usually CPU intensive rather than with RAM.
+However, you still need a sufficient amount of RAM so ensure that (above descriptions) that you've set memory limits as needed.

+Or, ensure that you have a `bam` file that is **not** empty!

 ### SAMTOOLS_VIEW

+The only concern with this is either storage capacity (HDD/SSD) or timeouts.
+This is a low-compute-requiring command to run.